MohanM501/UnstopTrainCoach/backend/note.md

 - /seats -> GET request -> Gives you entities in database collection;
 - /update/seats -> PATCH request -> According to input value; matrix is updated;

-matrix is consists of 0's and 1's ; 0's indicates not-booked and vice versa;
+matrix is consists of 0's and 1's ; 0's indicates not-booked seats and vice versa;

 Inputs:
 - Only one Input expected from User i.e No_of_seats ;